shotgunsoftware/tk-core/tests/integration_tests/README.md

 There is currently no framework to write those.
 You should split your test in multiple sub-tests that can be run independently, so you can run them one at a time.
 You can leverage pyUnit's functionality for that.

+What's currently in the first test needs to be refactored to be reusable for other tests.
+Keep that in mind if you are adding a new test.

 Note that pyUnit's documentation says that tests in a tests class are sorted alphabetically, so you can number your tests functions to order them.